Visitor Policy Updates

 All visitors must pass a health screening and temperature check upon arrival.
 Per CDC guidance, visitors to healthcare facilities, including all Cedars-Sinai facilities, are still required to wear masks at all times, maintain physical distancing, practice hand hygiene and stay in the patient’s room while visiting.

 Per CDC guidance, all visitors are required to remain masked at all times in healthcare settings, including when on Cedars-Sinai property, even when in a patient's room.
-In an effort to enforce this critical pandemic precaution, visitors are not allowed to eat or drink indoors at any time, including in lobbies, public areas or inpatient rooms.
-Exceptions will be made in the following inpatient areas: Labor & Delivery, Post-Partum, NICU and Pediatrics.
+In an effort to enforce this critical pandemic precaution, visitors are not allowed to eat or drink indoors at any time, including in lobbies, public areas or inpatient rooms, except for fully vaccinated visitors in a designated space at the Ray Charles Cafeteria.
+Visitors who are not fully vaccinated but have a negative COVID-19 test can purchase food at the Ray Charles Cafeteria but cannot eat in the cafeteria.
+Additionally, exceptions will be made in the following inpatient areas: Labor & Delivery, Post-Partum, NICU and Pediatrics.

 For information regarding visiting hours and visitor age guidance, please visit our Visiting a Patient page.